horahoradev/PrometheusTube/README.md

 ## Usage Instructions (START HERE)

+### Portainer

+1. Add the repo (https://github.com/horahoradev/PrometheusTube) as a source
+2. specify the docker-compose file as: docker-compose.prebuilt.yaml

+### Shell

 1. `docker compose -f docker-compose.prebuilt.yaml pull`
 2. `docker compose -f docker-compose.prebuilt.yaml up -d`
 3. wait until completion, then visit http://localhost:9000 (or whatever your FQDN is if not using localhost)